 The CUSTOM SCALE option is marked with a red arrow.
 Until you click on the little round button the text box to the right is grey out.
 This means you can enter anything there.

 Now the Custom Scale button has been clicked, so the text box turns white and a new value can be entered.
 It defaults to 100%.

 STEP 4 – Enter a new percentage and press the TAB button on your keyboard to get out of the percent box.
 DO NOT PRESS ENTER on your keyboard as this will send the pdf to the printer.
 Pressing TAB allows you to see the results.
 If the results aren’t what you want, then enter a new percentage until they are.

 The screen shows that I entered 30 into the custom scale text box, and the image is reduced to 30% of its original value.
 If I had entered 130, then the image would be increase by 30% of its original value.

 Let’s talk about photographs.
 At some point most, if not all of us, myself included, have used photos obtained from the internet.
 That said, we all need to draw the line at using copyrighted photos.
 The photographer who took them is an artist trying to make some money, so we should all be respectful of that.
 I don’t use a lot of internet images in my artwork.
 Instead I spend a lot of time and effort to get out and take pictures so I can use them without worrying about copyright issues.

-Ok, about resizing photos.
-There are all sorts of ways to do this, but I think one of the easiest ways is using a word processing program.
-I will be using Microsoft’s Word for this, as the starter version came with my computer, but any word processing program like Google Doc’s will work.
+Keep in mind that there are all sorts of ways to do this, and I will show you how I do it using a word processing program.
+I will explain using Microsoft Word and Google Docs.
 The only difference between different programs might be how to get the photo into the document.
 I will explain how to get the photo into the word document first and then discuss resizing it.